wp-plugins/nonce-please/README.txt

 A: No. This plugin detect only bulk feedbacks that are sent to hard-coded comment/trackback URLs as "http://blog.example.com/wp-trackback.php?p=NNN."
 I suggest keep using Akismet.
 You will see fewer spams at Akismet admin screen!

 == Changelog ==

+= 1.1.3 (2010-04-xx) =
+* Fixed the URL of the Plugin URI.
+* Change the name of languages resource directory from "lang" into "languages".
+* Fixed the problem not translated the plugin information (description, author name, etc) at plugin admin panel.

 = 1.1.2 (2010-01-06) =
 * Fix HTML syntax error at displaying a trackback URL when using standard permalink (?p=NNNN etc)